Sylvan Adams: Cycling

 Adams has a passion for cycling, taking it up in his 40s.
 In November 2017, he won the World Masters Championship in Manchester, England and has been a Masters Category C world time-trial champion many times.
 He is co-owner of the Israel Cycling Academy (ICA).
 The team was founded in 2015 as a UCI Pro Continental team and made the jump up to UCI World Tour level in 2020.
 The team is known as Israel–Premier Tech.

 In 2017 the first institute for sport's excellency in Israel was established in Tel Aviv University and is called the Sylvan Adams Cycling Network.
 He also donated money along with KKL-JNF Canada and others for the Sylvan Adams Commuter Path, a biking path which connects Tel Aviv with surrounding areas to allow people to commute to work by bicycle more quickly and safely.

 In May 2018, he established the first indoor velodrome in Israel and the Middle East.
 He also donated $2m for the redevelopment of the Bromont Velodrome in Quebec.

-He was the first to suggest the 2018 Giro d'Italia started in Israel and donated 80 million NIS for this purpose.
+He was the first to suggest the 2018 Giro d'Italia start in Israel and donated 80 million NIS for this purpose.
 This was the first time that any stage of the Giro tour took place outside of Europe.
 He was named the Honorary President of the 2018 Giro d'Italia as a result.

 During the 2025 season and especially during the Vuelta a España, the team became the subject of pro-Palestinian protests, due to the ongoing war in Gaza.
 Demonstrators targeted the team at several stages, leading organizers to increase security.
 In response, the team temporarily removed the word "Israel" from their jerseys in an effort to prioritize rider safety and reduce tensions with protesters.
 In October 2025, following increasing pressure and ultimatums from sponsors, Adams announced he would step back from day-to-day involvement with the team and would no longer speak on its behalf, while the team announced it would undergo a complete rebrand, dropping its Israeli identity and changing its name.

 Family

-His father is Marcel Adams, a Canadian real estate investor, philanthropist and Holocaust survivor.
+His father was Marcel Adams (1920-2020), a Canadian real estate investor, philanthropist and Holocaust survivor.